sinAshish/sinashish.github.io/_posts/2025-07-22-welcome-to-my-blog.md

+---
+layout: default
-title: "Welcome to My Blog"
+title: "Welcome to read my random musings"
-date: 2025-07-22
-layout: blog_post
+permalink: /blog/
+---

-This is the first post on my new blog!
-You can write posts in Markdown and include LaTeX math using `$...$` for inline and `$$...$$` for display math.
+This is the first post on my blog.
+I used to write on [Medium](https://medium.com/@ashish_sinha) a while back but haven't written in a while.
+I want to start again, probably here, or on substack.

+But here is me...just testing some bindings below:

 Example: